 Common method bias was performed to determine whether the variable of this study have common method variance bias.
-It is conducted by using Harman's single factors approach as suggested by researchers such as Podsakoff et al. (2003) and Ali, Amin, & Ryu (2016).
+It is conducted by using Harman's single factors approach as suggested by researchers such as Podsakoff, MacKenzie, Lee, and Podsakoff (Ali et al., 2015).
 Using the SPSS software, six dimensions of this study that are observed by 26 measurements are loaded into one factor.
 The result shows that the accumulated variation explained was 25.217% that is below than 50%.
 Hence, this variable of this study does not have a common method variance.

-Hypothesis Testing
+Hypothesis Testing and Discussion

 The decision to support or reject the hypothesis is based on the standard coefficient from testing the structural model.
 The first hypothesis, the atmospheric has a positive influence on customer satisfaction, is supported.

-It has the corresponding estimate of 0.72 (p-value<0.01) which indicates that a place with an attractive and pleasant atmosphere is more likely to have higher customer satisfaction.
-This finding is confirmed by the previous studies of Shen & Bae (2018); Park et al. (2019); Ladhari, Souiden, & Dufour (2017); Moon, Yoon & Han (2016); Yoo (2016).
+It has the corresponding estimate of 0.72 (p<0.01) which indicates that a place with an attractive and pleasant atmosphere is more likely to have higher customer satisfaction.
+This finding is confirmed by the previous studies of Shen & Bae (2018); Park et al., (2019); Ladhari, Souiden, and Dufour (2017); Moon, Yoon and Han (2016); and Yoo (2016).
 This suggesting that a pleasant and attractive coffee shop atmospheric is one of the attributes affecting customer satisfaction in the coffee shop.